OpenBonfire/bonfire/README.md

 ## Building
 - Clone Bonfire
 - Run `flutter pub run`
-- Run `dart run build_runner watch` in a seperate terminal
+- Run `dart run build_runner watch --delete-conflicting-outputs` in a seperate terminal
 - You are on your way!

 ## Build issues (mostly linux)